COVID-19 and home learning

 - what adjustments the school can make if your child has an individual learning plan.

 It’s important to be polite and understanding when you communicate with your child’s teachers or other school staff.
-Teachers and school staff are working from home too, and some might also be trying to support their own children’s learning.
+Teachers and school staff might be working from home too, and some might also be trying to support their own children’s learning.

 2. Set up a daily home and learning routine